 The more growth rings; the older the tree.
 The more wrinkles, the older the skin.

 So, when a tree is grown quickly, the fewer growth rings you have.
 Basically, it’s the tree equivalent of a babyface:

 Whitewoods still get ID’d at 30.

 Now, the more growth rings a tree has, the more dense and heavy the timber is when cut.
 This unfortunately means that boards of whitewood are awfully light due to their wide grain.
-And, it will be no surprise to you, that, the lighter the structure, the more flimsy it will be; susceptible to the Scottish climate.
+And, it will be no surprise to you, that, the lighter the structure, the more flimsy it will be, and the more susceptible to the Scottish climate.

 Furthermore, the sparsity of the wood grain allows for deficiencies such as bending, cupping, and splitting.
-When all of these things combine, it results in structures that whitewood structures being rather prone to problems.
+When all of these things combine, it results in whitewood structures being rather prone to problems.